Texas A&M routs Vanderbilt 69-50 with Nesmith out for Dores

+First-year coach Jerry Stackhouse said Saturday after a 69-50 loss to Texas A&M that Aaron Nesmith has a right foot injury that will keep the Southeastern Conference’s top scorer using a scooter for much of the next six weeks.
+The Commodores lost freshman Darius Garland, now in the NBA with Cleveland, to a knee injury after five games last season.

+“We don’t anticipate him being a part of what we’re doing anymore this season,” Stackhouse said of the sophomore guard.

-NASHVILLE, Tenn.
-(AP) — Andre Gordon scored 15 points, and Texas A&M beat Vanderbilt 69-50 Saturday to spoil the Commodores’ Southeastern Conference home opener.
+Andre Gordon scored 15 points as Texas A&M spoiled the Commodores’ Southeastern Conference home opener.

-The Commodores’ 22nd consecutive loss in league play is the least of first-year coach Jerry Stackhouse’s concerns.
-Sophomore guard Aaron Nesmith, the SEC’s leading scorer and fifth nationally averaging 23 points a game, watched from the bench forced to use a scooter to keep his weight off his right foot protected by a walking boot.
+The Commodores’ 22nd consecutive loss in league play is the least of Stackhouse’s concerns.
+Nesmith ranked fifth nationally averaging 23 points a game and played an average of 36 minutes a game.
+Stackhouse said Nesmith’s foot had been checked by X-rays, but an MRI after an 83-79 loss at No. 5 Auburn showed the unspecified injury.

+Stackhouse said Nesmith was in tears after learning the diagnosis.
+Nesmith watched from the bench forced to use a scooter to keep his weight off his right foot protected by a walking boot.
+He already is projected as a mid-first round pick in the NBA draft in June, and Stackhouse said no ligaments were involved.

-Jay Jay Chandler added 10 points for the Aggies (8-6, 2-1) who never trailed in winning their second straight.
+Texas A&M coach Buzz Williams learned of Nesmith’s injury at a morning shootaround, not enough time to make adjustments.
+None were needed as Jay Jay Chandler added 10 point, and the Aggies (8-6, 2-1) never trailed in winning their second straight.

+“I hate it for him because I’ve known him forever, and I think he’s a really good person and a really good player,” Williams said.

 Ejike Obinna and Maxwell Evans scored 12 points apiece to lead Vanderbilt, and Scotty Pippen Jr. added 10.